jl0810/cards1/docs/BUSINESS_RULES.md

 **Error Message:** "Cannot delete [Name] because they have X active bank connection(s).
 Please reassign or remove the bank connections first."

 **User Flow:**

 1. User attempts to delete family member with banks
 2. System shows error with count of connections
-3. User must go to Settings > Connected Banks
+3. User must go to Banks Tab
 4. User either disconnects banks or reassigns to different family member
 5. User can then delete the family member